Adyen/adyen-java-api-library/README.md

     }
 }
 ~~~~
-Or if you would like to deserialize the Banking Webhooks, first check if the payload is authentic:
+If you would like to deserialize the Banking Webhooks, first check if the payload is authentic:
 ~~~~ java
 String payload = "WEBHOOK_PAYLOAD";
 String signKey = "SIGNATURE_RETREIVED_FROM_CA";